SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 >
 > - By default the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.

+> **Note** :
+ The included self signed certificates will work for local OpenSSL server.
+Incase of cloud server, using default certificates in the release, cloud connection doesn't work.
+Please replace the default certificates with valid certificates while connecting to Cloud Server.

 ## Test the Application

 ### Build and Run the Server